Spencer Steer Player Props: Reds vs. Giants

 - The pitching staff for the Giants has a collective 8.8 K/9, which ranks 13th in the league.

-- The Giants have the 10th-ranked team ERA among all league pitching staffs (3.91).
+- The Giants have the 10th-ranked team ERA across all league pitching staffs (3.94).

-- DeSclafani makes the start for the Giants, his 18th of the season.
-He is 4-8 with a 4.44 ERA and 72 strikeouts in 93 1/3 innings pitched.
+- Stripling gets the start for the Giants, his ninth of the season.
+He is 0-2 with a 6.11 ERA and 40 strikeouts through 45 2/3 innings pitched.

-- In his most recent appearance on Saturday, July 1, the righty tossed three innings against the New York Mets, giving up three earned runs while surrendering three hits.
+- The righty's last appearance was on Friday against the Pittsburgh Pirates, when he tossed 4 2/3 innings, surrendering two earned runs while giving up five hits.

+- The 33-year-old has an ERA of 6.11, with 7.9 strikeouts per nine innings, in 13 games this season.
+Opposing hitters have a .292 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.